-Howard Garrett has extensive experience in landscape contracting, greenhouse growing, golf course planning and maintenance, and organic product development.
-Howard has devoted his life to establishing a leadership role in the natural organic marketplace.
-He provides advice on natural organic gardening, landscaping, pet health, pest control and natural living.
+Howard Garrett’s experience includes landscape contracting, greenhouse growing, golf course planning and maintenance, and organic product development.
+He is an organic marketplace leader and consults on natural organic gardening, landscaping, farming, pet health, pest control and natural living.

-He received his Bachelor of Science degree in Park Administration and Landscape Architecture from Texas Tech University in 1969.
-After a stint in the U.S. Marine Corps Reserve, Howard started his business career at Club Corporation of America where he was a laborer and assistant golf course super intendant.
+He received a Bachelor of Science degree in park administration and landscape architecture from Texas Tech University in 1969.
+After a stint in the U.S. Marine Corps Reserve, Howard began his career at Club Corporation of America where he worked from laborer to assistant course superintendent.

-In 1985, the birth of Howard's daughter Logan was the turning point in his education into organic gardening, landscaping, farming and ranching.
+In 1985, the birth of his daughter Logan was the turning point of his career into organic gardening, landscaping, farming and ranching.

 The Organic Manual is a non-regional guide to organic gardening.
 It explains how to work with nature to promote healthy gardens without the use of toxic chemicals or artificial fertilizers.

 Organic Management for the Professional is the first comprehensive guide to "going green" in large-scale landscaping.
 Nationally recognized organic gardening expert Howard Garrett not only explains in detail how to manage projects with natural organic techniques, but also presents the material in clear, simple terms so that commercial and institutional property owners can understand what to ask of their landscape architects, contractors, growers, and maintenance people.

 Texas Gardening the Natural Way - the Complete Handbook is the latest and most comprehensive book.
 It contains over 800 photos of 600 native and adapted plants, insects and their control, diseases and their control, and complete planting and maintenance instructions.